A broken link checker for Umbraco 7

 A service then makes a HTTP GET request to the full URL of the page to get back the entire HTML for the page.
 This HTML is then parsed, using the HtmlAgility pack (which comes with Umbraco) and a list of every link in the page is collated.
 Certain link types are discarded that cannot be checked (such as mailto: links etc).

 Another service then makes asynchronous HTTP HEAD requests to each of the links in the page using the HttpClient class in .NET that allows you to easily to make multiple requests in parallel (an HTTP HEAD request doesn't send back the content body, just the status, so is much faster than downloading entire pages).
 The HTTP status code of each request is then recorded and then sent back to the Angular controller that updates the UI with the results.
-I also keep a track of every URL that has been checked in a cache, and if the same URL is requested then the result is retrieved from memory, rather than re-checking it again.
+I also keep a track of every URL that has been checked in a (in-memory) cache, and if the same URL is requested then the result is retrieved from memory, rather than re-checking it again.

 The Angular UI layer then allows filtering to be performed as well as showing more detailed results for each link, including things like a full description of the status code, then line number in the HTML where the link was found etc.